CABAH/learningRresources/README.md

 - <a href="https://github.com/CABAH/R-ecology-lesson">Data carpentry</a>: R for data analysis and visualisation of ecological data
 - <a href="https://csgillespie.github.io/efficientR/">Efficient R programming</a>: online book showing ways to increase computational and programmer efficiency
 - <a href="http://environmentalcomputing.net">Environmental Computing</a>: a brief introduction to techniques for data organisation, graphics and analyses
 - <a href="https://ourcodingclub.github.io/course.html">Data Science for Ecologists & Environmental Scientists</a>: a free and self-paced journey through a tailored selection of Coding Club tutorials, quizzes and practical challenges
+- <a href="https://ourcodingclub.github.io/course.html">Introduction to species distribution modelling in R</a>: a short, half-day introduction to species distribution modelling in R, including a brief overview of the concept of species distribution modelling, and an introduction to the main modelling steps
 - <a href="https://ggplot2.tidyverse.org"><code>ggplot2</code></a>: a system for declaratively creating graphics
 - <a href="https://www.tidyverse.org"><code>tidyverse</code></a>: an opinionated collection of R packages designed for data science
 - <a href="https://shiny.rstudio.com"><code>Shiny</code></a>: build interactive web apps straight from R